dcunited001/dcunited001.github.io/_posts/2016-05-24-im-not-religious-im-spiritual-God-is-NOT-dead.md

 lung-popping force.
 An illusory dream, for in their gusting fervour to align all to their will lies their philistinic ignorance of preordained universal will, underlying the metaphysical from which we all descend.
+They are damned to

-So even when every single spore has been squelched, sporadic particulate oscillations defy the entropy of separation, realigning to the metastellar will of cosmic fate.
-Each iota, purged of all memory of truth, encapsulated within judgement of reality inversion, begin vailing electrifying scintillation onto emergent field lines, melding dual valence whence nihility's self-præterition inverts.
-Thenceforth, the abyssal
+So even when every single spore has been squelched, sporadic particulate oscillations defy the entropy of separation, realigning to the metastellar wind of cosmic fate.
+Each iota, purged of all memory of truth, encapsulated within judgement of reality inversion, begin vailing electrifying scintillation onto emergent field lines, melding dual valence whence nihility's self-præterition inverts, driven by skyrmionic dissonance from idyllic, continuous space.
+Thenceforth, dissolution of the abyssal nihility between transpires into recombinant discord.
+Swirling spectra of each moeity helically leafing together weave themselves onto the empyrean loom.

+Accross space and time, this libration seems frivolously impertinent;
+just dull dithering, stochastic and irrelevant.
+Yet at every conjugant collision, the abrorescent transmutation of each quantic dyad births a nascent root of nucleation, unfurling a fountainhead of primordial moxie, rapidly torrenting into the visible closure.
+For each nucleus, this dynamo galvanizes each into an adamant, inspiring perseverence in the lion-hearted, reinforcing efflorecent xylem.
+Magnetizing force realigns every atom with the empyreal nutation, striking each isolated enclosure with Promethean awe.
+Where before only the material realm was incontrovertible, now the peaks of Elysium are cogently approaching, inspiring accession and accretion and asomatous Feldenkrais.

 Over the next two decades, barring global catastrophe, we have nothing